 I photographed these together with the modern housing, power stations and commuter trains of today.
 Finally I took as honest and open portraits as I could of the people who work, travel, or live on the road – those who support it, and whom it supports.”

-More of Paul Graham’s work can be found here.
+More of Paul Graham's work can be viewed on his archive page here.